-Hong Kong leader aborts policy speech as lawmakers disrupt session
+Embattled Hong Kong leader unveils measures to ease housing crunch

 Lam has ruled out making any concessions to the protesters in the face of escalating unrest, saying, “Violence would only breed more violence.”

-Reporting By Donny Kwok, Clare Jim, Sarah Wu, Twinnie Siu and Farah Master; Writing by Anne Marie Roantree; Editing by Darren Schuettler and Clarence Fernandez
+Reporting By Donny Kwok, Clare Jim, Sarah Wu, Twinnie Siu, Farah Master, James Pomfret and Jessie Pang; Writing by Anne Marie Roantree; Editing by Robert Birsel